gamestrafe/thedivision2/source/_pages/map.md

 <img src="/images/map-private-beta.jpg" alt="Tom Clancy's The Division 2 Map from Private Beta" width="600">

+## Districts

+Each District is geared towards a certain level bracket.
+If you try going there before you reach the levels mentioned, you'll not have a good time.
+It's recommended to tackle them in this order.

+- White House (1 - 3): Where the base of operations is located.
+- Downtown East (2 - 7): Home to the Theater Settlement.
+- Federal Triangle (4 - 8)
+- East Mall (7 - 11)
+- Southwest (11 - 15)
+- Downtown West (15 - 18)
+- Constitution Hall (17 - 21)
+- West Potomac Park (19 - 23)
+- Foggy Bottom (21 - 25)
+- West End (23 - 27)
+- Roosevelt Island (27 - 30)
+- Capitol Hill (30)

+There are three [Dark Zones](/dark-zone.html), West, East and South, which have their own leveling for players.

 ## Settlements

 You can fast travel to settlements.